Dominion Voting Systems: 2020 U.S. presidential election

 After questions about the reliability of the company's systems surfaced during the election, Edward Perez, an election technology expert at the Open Source Election Technology Institute stated, "Many of the claims being asserted about Dominion and questionable voting technology is misinformation at best and, in many cases, they're outright disinformation."

 During the 2021 German federal election, the Center for Monitoring, Analysis and Strategy found that accusations of Dominion engaging in voter fraud were common among German far-right users of Telegram, despite the company's technology not being used in German elections.

-In September 2022, officials in Fulton County, Pennsylvania, filed a lawsuit against Dominion, alleging that a third party computer forensics expert had discovered a Python script infection on one of its voting machines, and that there was evidence that the machine had been connected to an external system located in Canada.
+In September 2022, officials in Fulton County, Pennsylvania, filed a lawsuit against Dominion, alleging that a third-party computer forensics expert had discovered a Python script infection on one of its voting machines, and that there was evidence that the machine had been connected to an external system located in Canada.
+Fulton County's lawsuit was dismissed in September 2023.

 Defamation lawsuits

+The Newsmax lawsuit was scheduled for trial in late September 2024.
+Delaware Superior Court judge Eric Davis, on April 9, 2025, found that Newsmax was liable for publishing false and defamatory statements related to the 2020 presidential election, though a jury is still required to decide whether Newsmax is liable for damages.
+Davis' decision was a partial victory for Dominon, and while the company has yet to prove actual malice, Newsmax's stock price fell 10% in the wake of the decision.

 Coomer lawsuit

 On December 22, 2020, lawyers representing Eric Coomer, Dominion's director of product strategy and security (who had been forced to go into hiding due to death threats), filed a defamation lawsuit on his behalf in the state of Colorado.
 The filing stated that the "false and baseless" claims against him have caused "immense injury to Dr. Coomer's reputation, professional standing, safety, and privacy".
 Among those named in the lawsuit were the Trump campaign, Rudy Giuliani, Sidney Powell, conservative commentator Michelle Malkin, and Colorado businessman and activist Joseph Oltmann.
 Additionally, conservative media outlets OANN, Newsmax, and The Gateway Pundit were also named.
 Coomer asserted they had characterized him as a "traitor" and that as a result he was subjected to "multiple credible death threats".
 Coomer also said that Oltmann had falsely claimed in a podcast that Coomer had participated in a September 2020 conference call with members of antifa, and that during the call he had said, "Don't worry about the election, Trump is not gonna win.
 I made f-ing sure of that.
 Hahahaha."
 In April 2021, Newsmax published a retraction and apology on its website, saying it "found no evidence" to support the allegations against Coomer.
 Powell, who had asserted there was a recording of Coomer saying this, acknowledged in a July 2021 deposition that no such recording existed.
 Dominion itself was not party to the suit, but released a statement saying "Sidney Powell and many others—including some news organizations—have trampled on countless reputations as they pandered their ridiculous conspiracy theories."